 - G2 score: 4.5

-9- HubSpot Service Hub® Overview
+9- HubSpot Service Hub® - Best for unified customer journey

 HubSpot Service Hub® is a customer support and ticketing system that operates as part of the HubSpot CRM platform.
 It offers a connected environment where service teams can track tickets, collect customer feedback, and manage requests alongside marketing and sales information.
 The tool is designed to centralize customer communication, helping organizations maintain visibility across all interactions and measure the quality of their support delivery through reporting and feedback tools.